 A commercial motor vehicle (CMV) is a motor vehicle or combination of motor vehicles used in commerce to transport passengers or property if the motor vehicle is a:

-The definition of a commercial motor vehicle (CMV) found in CFR 49 §383.5 is the best understood of two definitions (the other is in §390).
-It speaks directly to drivers and motor carriers that operate large vehicles and those who operate certain specialized types of vehicles.
+The definition of a commercial motor vehicle (CMV) found in CFR 49 §383.5 speaks directly to drivers and motor carriers that operate large vehicles and those who operate certain specialized types of vehicles.
 This definition covers both interstate and intrastate drivers and motor carriers.
 It also applies to the commercial driver's license (CDL) standards in Part 383 and the drug and alcohol testing requirements in Part 382.

 Understanding the CMV definition is extremely important because drivers and motor carriers who operate CMVs as defined in §383.5 must comply with additional requirements, including:

 There are very few CMV exceptions.
-In Part 383, exceptions can be found for certain operations, including drivers of military vehicles and firefighters.
-See §383.3 for complete details.
+In both Parts 390 and 383, exceptions can be found for certain operations, including drivers of military vehicles and firefighters.
+See §§ 390.3 and 383.3 for complete details.

 When it comes to regulatory requirements for CMV operations, knowing what you need to comply with and how to comply can be confusing.
 The Encompass® Platform can help you comply with the FMCSR requirements of CMV and non-CMV vehicles.
 It provides guidance on what you need to track for all your vehicles and drivers.
 Request a conversation with a compliance specialist today to learn how the Encompass® Platform can end the confusion of DOT compliance.